 Grabner CP, Moser T

 Rod photoreceptors (PRs) use ribbon synapses to transmit visual information.
-To signal ‘no light detected’ they release glutamate continually to activate post-synaptic receptors, and when light is detected glutamate release pauses.
-How a rod’s individual ribbon enables this process was studied here by recording evoked changes in whole-cell membrane capacitance from wild type and ribbonless (RIBEYE-ko) rods.
-Wild type rods created a readily releasable pool (RRP) of 92 synaptic vesicles (SVs) that emptied as a single kinetic phase with a τ < 0.4 msec.
-Lowering intracellular Ca2+-buffering accelerated Cav channel opening and facilitated release kinetics, but RRP size was unaltered.
-In contrast, ribbonless rods created an RRP of 24 SVs, and lacked Cav channel facilitation; however, Ca2+ channel-release coupling remained tight.
-The release deficits caused a sharp attenuation of rod-driven light responses measured from RIBEYE-ko mice.
+To signal ‘no light detected’ they release glutamate continually to activate post-synaptic receptors.
+When light is detected glutamate release pauses.
+How a rod’s individual ribbon enables this process was studied here by recording evoked changes in whole-cell membrane capacitance from wild-type and ribbonless (Ribeye-ko) mice.
+Wild-type rods filled with high (10 mM) or low (0.5 mM) concentrations of the Ca2+-buffer EGTA created a readily releasable pool (RRP) of 87 synaptic vesicles (SVs) that emptied as a single kinetic phase with a τ<0.4 ms. The lower concentration of EGTA accelerated Cav channel opening and facilitated release kinetics.
+In contrast, ribbonless rods created a much smaller RRP of 22 SVs, and they lacked Cav channel facilitation; however, Ca2+ channel-release coupling remained tight.
+These release deficits caused a sharp attenuation of rod-driven scotopic light responses.
 We conclude that the synaptic ribbon facilitates Ca2+-influx and establishes a large RRP of SVs.